alydavis/Bikesharing/README.md

 Visualization 3: Top Ending Locations
 ![Ending Locations](Images/03_Ending_Locations.png)
-Analysis

-Both of these visuals show the popular areas to begin and end CitiBike rides.
+Both of these location visuals show the popular areas to begin and end CitiBike rides.
 The size of the circles and darkness of color show the high volume locations.
 These areas could be more popular for many reasons, but its likely due to the population size, volume of commuters, and potentitally tourists.

 Visualization 4: Peak Hours
 ![Peak Hours](Images/04_Peak_Hours.png)